chearon/fontconfigjs/README.md

 This is essentially a stripped-down version of FontConfig compiled to WebAssembly with a Javascript API that works in nodejs and the browser.

-The FontConfig source tree is mostly intact for ease of merging with future versions.

 ## How?

 ```javascript